mavryk-network/LIGO/vendors/Preprocessor/README.md

 ```

 The booleans `false` and `true` are predefined.
 The way to define
-symbols (that is the traditional name of those identifiers) consists
+_symbols_ (that is the traditional name of those identifiers) consists
 in using the `#define` directive, followed by the symbol, like so:

 ```
-#define MY_FALSE
+#define SYM

-#if MY_FALSE
+#if SYM
-This is NOT copied to the output, except the newline character.
+This IS copied to the output.
 #else
-This IS copied to the output.
+This is NOT copied to the output, except the newline character.
 #endif
 ```

-This opens the possibiliy to boolean expression made of
+This opens the possibiliy to use boolean expressions made of
   * `true` and `false` already mentioned;
   * `||` for the disjunction ("or");
   * `&&` for the conjunction ("and");